corkborg/eaglecool-fuse-drive/README.md

-# Eagle.cool fuse filesystem
+# Eagle cool fuse filesystem

 ![Eagle cool fuse filesystem](img/header.jpg "Eagle cool fuse filesystem")

+Eagle cool is an image management tool (https://eagle.cool/)

-This project is for mounting Eagle libraries as a filesystem with FUSE.
+This project is for mounting Eagle cool libraries as a filesystem with FUSE.<br>
 Currently, it only supports Linux, but it may also be usable with macFuse and other platforms.

 ## Install